CS-433/ml-project-2-cqtv2-0/README.md

 ## Results:

 We tried different models and recorded at each epoch the validation f1 score to determine the best one.
+Here are our best results:

 ![Validation f1 for different models](images/f1s.png)